-Recently, the Brigham and Women’s hospital, one of Harvard Medical School’s teaching hospitals, made the decision to disperse portraits of past white male luminaries to help foster a more diverse environment.
+Recently, Brigham and Women’s Hospital, one of Harvard Medical School’s teaching hospitals, made the decision to disperse portraits of past white male luminaries to help foster a more diverse environment.
 To my excitement, this came a few weeks after, but likely unrelated to, my Letter to the Editor, published in the Journal of Academic Medicine, drawing a contrast between the portraits on the wall at my alma mater Howard University, and my medical school, Yale School of Medicine, and describing the implications for the overall climate and my experience as a Black male medical student.

 Contrast Between Institutions

 At Howard University, I saw recent Fulbright Fellows and Rhodes Scholars on the walls.
 I was inspired by their achievements: I could see myself in those students.
 Not only were they Black, they were also close to me in age and stage.
 That spatial and temporal proximity made it such that I could relate to their experiences and aspire to their academic prowess.
 I even befriended some of those students.

 At Yale, the walls tell a different story.
 The central space of the library is a rotunda lined by black-and-white pictures of men who graduated from the Yale School of Medicine and prominent Connecticut physicians.
 All eight pictures depict White men donning dark robes and silk cravats that exude the aura of British aristocracy.
 They studied medicine in the late 1700s and early 1800s, an era when Black people and women of all kinds were not allowed into medical school.
 As a member of the Harry Potter generation, I wonder, “If these men could speak from their portraits, what would they say to me?”
 After all, they studied medicine at a time when anatomy was taught almost exclusively on bodies like mine: those of Black people.